The Schwarzphyllites originated from dark,

 recognizable.

-The boisterous miners from the mines on the Iglsbach, at the eastern foot of the Hochgründeck, went to the beautiful daughter of the old Zechbauer woman, who was a sorceress.
-She did not want to leave her daughter to the miners and constantly rejected them with harsh words, even curses.
-But the squires were not deterred and continued to visit the beautiful Katharina.
-The old farmer's wife then decided to cast a spell on the entire miners' community.
+The boisterous miners from the Iglsbach mines, located at the eastern foot of the Hochgründeck mountain, went to see the beautiful daughter of the old Zechbauer woman, who was a sorceress.
+She did not want to let her daughter go to the miners, and constantly rejected them with harsh words, even curses.
+But the miners were not deterred and continued to visit the beautiful Katharina.
+The old farmer's wife then decided to cast a spell on the entire mining community.

-So she decided to have an iron hen made with iron eggs and coated everything with boiling pitch and sulphur to prevent the iron from rusting.
-She then used magic spells to bury them in an unknown place.
-From that moment on, the rich ores at Iglsbach disappeared and the glory of the miners was over.
+So she decided to have an iron hen made with iron eggs and coated everything with boiling pitch and sulphur to prevent rust.
+She then used magic spells to bury the hen and its eggs in an unknown place.
+From that moment on, the rich ores at Iglsbach disappeared, and the miners' glory days were over.

 The miners then left the valley.
-Hardly anyone can still find old slag heaps and mining equipment along the Iglsbach today.
+Today, hardly anyone can find old slag heaps and mining equipment along the Iglsbach.
 Many years have passed since the old miner's wife died and the beautiful Katharina closed her eyes forever.
-But the magic still lies on the rich veins of ore at the foot of the Hochgründeck, which no one is able to find.
-This spell will not be lifted until either a Sunday child lifts the iron hen from the bosom of the earth, or the "magic work" is eaten away by rust and decays.
+However, the spell still lies over the rich veins of ore at the foot of the Hochgründeck, and no one is able to find them.
+The spell will not be lifted until either a Sunday child lifts the iron hen from the earth's bosom, or the "magic work" decays and rusts away.